 Compared to CFexpress Type B memory cards, the CFexpress Type A cards available at review time are slower, considerably more expensive, and not available in capacities nearly as high.
 Still, they are smaller, and the ability to use SD cards in both slots is a huge Type A advantage.
 The primary advantage of CFexpress Type A cards over SD cards is speed.

-Utilizing the highest a7 IV movie recording formats and framerates require fast memory cards.
+Utilizing the highest a7 IV movie recording formats and framerates requires fast memory cards.
 For example, Sony specifies that 7k oversampling movie recording requires an SDXC memory card (V90 or higher) or CFexpress Type A memory card (VPG200 or higher).

 A (minor-for-most) Sony memory card performance-related issue I usually complain about is the SD memory card format time.
 Historically, Sony's card format process is long, taking about 10 seconds to complete in the a1.
 While 10 seconds is not a long timespan, it seems quite long when inserting a not-preformatted memory card when action is happening.